codeigniter4/CodeIgniter4/user_guide_src/source/libraries/publisher.rst

 	// Place files into their relative $destination directories, overwriting and saving the boolean result
 	$result = $frameworkPublisher->merge(true);

-See the Library Reference for a full description of available methods.
+See the :ref:`reference` for a full description of available methods.

 Automation and Discovery
 ========================